claus-codes/tutorials/README.md

 >
 > They are commonly wrapped in quotes like `'single'`, or `"double"`.
 >
-> This tutorial uses double-quotes when discussing string values, and single-quotes when used in sample code.
+> This tutorial uses single-quotes in sample code and double-quotes when discussing string values.

 ### A humble beginning